nextflow-io/training/docs/basic_training/groovy.md

 assert square(9) == 81
 ```

-As is, this may not seem interesting, but we can now pass the `square` function as an argument to other functions or methods.
+As is, this may not seem interesting, but you can now pass the `square` function as an argument to other functions or methods.
 Some built-in functions take a function like this as an argument.
 One example is the `collect` method on lists:

 ```groovy linenums="1" title="snippet.nf"
 x = [1, 2, 3, 4].collect(square)